 Share-based compensation in relation to the restricted ordinary shares and restricted share units is measured based on the fair value of the Company's ordinary shares at the grant date of the award.
-Prior to the IPO, the fair value was estimated using the income approach and equity allocation method.
-Estimation of the fair value of the Company's ordinary shares involves significant assumptions that might not be observable in the market, and a number of complex and subjective variables, including the expected share price volatility (approximated by the volatility of comparable companies), discount rate, risk-free interest rate and subjective judgments regarding the Company's projected financial and operating results, its unique business risks, the liquidity of its ordinary shares and its operating history and prospects at the time the grants are made.
-After the IPO, the fair value is the closing prices of the Company's stock traded in the open market as of the grant date.
+The fair value is the closing prices of the Company's stock traded in the open market as of the grant date.
 Share-based compensation in relation to the share options is estimated using the Binominal Option Pricing Model.
 The determination of the fair value of share options is affected by the share price of the Company's ordinary shares as well as the assumptions regarding a number of complex and subjective variables, including the expected share price volatility (estimated based on the historical volatility of the Company and comparable peer public companies with a time horizon close to the expected term of the Company's options), risk-free interest rate, exercise multiple and expected dividend yield.
 The fair value of these awards was determined with the assistance from a valuation report prepared by an independent valuation firm using management's estimates and assumptions.